 There are times when I feel like I’m in a witness protection programme or I’m a secret spy for another entity.
 This because to other people I appear in a way that denotes a specific background, but my background is too different from the stereotype they expect.
-It’s in those cases when I feel like It’s because I’ve evolved my identity on top of a background that doesn’t match anymore.
+This because I’ve evolved my identity on top of a background that doesn’t match anymore.

 Down to the point, I’ve never had my period and never will, I didn’t grow up being chased by boys or ever had a boyfriend, didn’t get my hair brushed 100 times, never had a dress of my own until I was a middle age person, etc. I don’t have the average experiences that most women have.
 My secret spy cover comes under threat when other women bring up any of their average experiences they have but I don’t share.
 In most cases I try to be emphatic and hope that they don’t ask me about my experiences.
 To this day I haven’t been in a situation where I’d feel more comfortable explaining that I don’t menstruate.